Susmit-A/FSHDR/README.md

 (docker)# pip install opencv-python==4.4.0.42 matplotlib==3.3.1 scikit-image==0.17.2
 ```

-Installing MATLAB inside the container:
+Using MATLAB:

-Please follow the instructions from https://github.com/mathworks-ref-arch/matlab-dockerfile.
+The MATLAB commands provided in this document work outside the docker container.
+If you still want to create a docker image with MATLAB installed, please follow the instructions from https://github.com/mathworks-ref-arch/matlab-dockerfile.

 ### Dataset Preparation:
 1. For Kalantari dataset (SIG17), run the following from the `dataset` folder: